GFGRBU/Backend-Development-3.0/CONTRIBUTING.md

 ## Need Help?

-If you need any help or clarification, feel free to open an issue, ask on our [discussion board](link_to_discussion_board), or reach out to the maintainers directly.
+If you need any help or clarification, feel free to open an issue, ask on our [WhatsApp Group], or reach out to the maintainers directly.

 Thank you for contributing! 🎉